zabereznikova/docs.de-de/docs/visual-basic/language-reference/modifiers/shadows.md

 - Shadows keyword [Visual Basic]
 - names [Visual Basic], shadowing ms.assetid: 6bf687cd-0544-4797-b51b-911125ec57c6
-ms.openlocfilehash: c9dfff99e2634b79ad6b44721f40583d21c9b98e
+ms.openlocfilehash: e9a423fa69ad1dcd8c1d4a5b7085e5b5da548f93
-ms.sourcegitcommit: d6e27023aeaffc4b5a3cb4b88685018d6284ada4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67664131"
+ms.locfileid: "74351264"
 ---
 # <a name="shadows-visual-basic"></a>Shadows (Visual Basic)

-Gibt an, dass ein deklariertes Programmierelement ein Element Blendet eine mit dem gleichen Namen oder einen Satz überladener Elemente in einer Basisklasse erneut deklariert.
+Specifies that a declared programming element redeclares and hides an identically named element, or set of overloaded elements, in a base class.

 ## <a name="remarks"></a>Hinweise

-Der Hauptzweck des shadowings (Dies ist auch bekannt als *Ausblenden von Namen*) besteht darin, die Definition von Klassenmembern beizubehalten.
-Die Basisklasse kann eine Änderung durchlaufen, die ein Element mit dem gleichen Namen wie eine erstellt wird, die Sie bereits definiert haben.
-In diesem Fall die `Shadows` Modifizierer erzwingt, dass Verweise über die Klasse, um der Member aufgelöst werden Sie definiert, statt auf das neue Element der Basisklasse.
+The main purpose of shadowing (which is also known as *hiding by name*) is to preserve the definition of your class members.
+The base class might undergo a change that creates an element with the same name as one you have already defined.
+If this happens, the `Shadows` modifier forces references through your class to be resolved to the member you defined, instead of to the new base class element.

 Sowohl das Shadowing als auch das Überschreiben definieren ein geerbtes Element neu, es gibt jedoch bedeutende Unterschiede zwischen den beiden Vorgehensweisen.
-Weitere Informationen finden Sie unter [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).
+For more information, see [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).

 ## <a name="rules"></a>Regeln

-- **Deklarationskontext.** Sie können `Shadows` nur auf Klassenebene.
-Dies bedeutet, dass der Deklarationskontext für eine `Shadows` Element muss eine Klasse sein, und eine Quelldatei, Namespace, Schnittstelle, Modul, Struktur oder Prozedur nicht möglich.
+- **Declaration Context.** You can use `Shadows` only at class level.
+This means the declaration context for a `Shadows` element must be a class, and cannot be a source file, namespace, interface, module, structure, or procedure.

-  Sie können nur ein shadowing-Element in einer einzigen deklarationsanweisung deklarieren.
+  You can declare only one shadowing element in a single declaration statement.

-- **Kombinierte Modifizierer.** Sie können keine angeben `Shadows` zusammen mit `Overloads`, `Overrides`, oder `Static` in der gleichen Deklaration.
+- **Combined Modifiers.** You cannot specify `Shadows` together with `Overloads`, `Overrides`, or `Static` in the same declaration.

-- **Elementtypen.** Sie können ein Shadowing von jedem deklarierten Element mit einer anderen Art vornehmen.
-Wenn Sie Shadowing für eine Eigenschaft oder Prozedur mit einer anderen Eigenschaft oder Prozedur, müssen die Parameter sowie des Rückgabetyps nicht mit denen in der Basisklasse-Eigenschaft oder Prozedur übereinstimmen.
+- **Element Types.** Sie können ein Shadowing von jedem deklarierten Element mit einer anderen Art vornehmen.
+If you shadow a property or procedure with another property or procedure, the parameters and the return type do not have to match those in the base class property or procedure.

-- **Zugriff auf.** Das Shadowing-Element in der Basisklasse ist normalerweise nicht verfügbar, in der abgeleiteten Klasse, die es Shadowing durchführt.
-Allerdings gelten die folgenden Überlegungen.
+- **Accessing.** The shadowed element in the base class is normally unavailable from within the derived class that shadows it.
+However, the following considerations apply.

-  - Ist das shadowing-Element nicht zugegriffen werden kann, aus dem Code, der darauf verweist, wird der Verweis auf das Shadowing-Element aufgelöst.
-Z. B. wenn ein `Private` Element führt Shadowing für eine Basisklasse-Element, Code, der keine Berechtigung zum Zugriff auf die `Private` Element greift stattdessen auf das Basisklasse-Element.
+  - If the shadowing element is not accessible from the code referring to it, the reference is resolved to the shadowed element.
+For example, if a `Private` element shadows a base class element, code that does not have permission to access the `Private` element accesses the base class element instead.

-  - Wenn Sie ein Element spiegeln, können Sie weiterhin das Shadowing-Element durch ein Objekt mit dem Typ der Basisklasse deklariert zugreifen.
-Sie können auch über zugreifen `MyBase`.
+  - If you shadow an element, you can still access the shadowed element through an object declared with the type of the base class.
+You can also access it through `MyBase`.

 Der `Shadows`-Modifizierer kann in folgenden Kontexten verwendet werden: